DekinderDries/SelfEvalRestApi/Readme.md

 * o Phone number

 **Story 2: Add an item**
-As an admin user I want to add an item so I can expand the list of available items.
+As an admin customer I want to add an item so I can expand the list of available items.
 * When adding an Item, the following data should be provided
 * o Name
 * o Description